memo33/sc4pac/docs/metadata.md

 Conventions:
 - lowercase, alphanumeric, hyphenated, no special characters
 - Do not include the `group` within the name itself
-- Keep it short and memorable, while unambigously making clear which upload it refers to.
+- Keep it short and memorable, while unambiguously making clear which upload it refers to.

 The unique identifier of a package is of the form `<group>:<name>`, such as `dumbledore:hogwarts-castle`.